Mittlebenskrise/Mittlebenskrise.github.io/hosting/docker.md

     sudo docker compose --env-file /docker/docker-compose/.env --env-file /docker/docker-compose/secrets/.env up -d

 And we are done!
-Instead of calling Docker Compose directly to start a container, we will from now on just call `docker-compose`.
+Instead of calling Docker Compose directly to start a container, we will, from now on, just call `docker-compose`.

 Why use a script instead of just calling `docker compose`?
 Well, for our secrets and general settings to work, we must pass them as environment files.
 And since I’m lazy and most likely will forget the proper call anyway, it’s easier to just pack that in a script.

+#docker